- Education and Science»

-The Sami of Northern Europe.
+Who Are the Sami of Northern Europe?

-The Sami are a people of Europe, who have kept their culture for over a thousand year's.The Sami people's are not known as a war like tribe and have existed in the same fashion as hunter gatherer's for much of recorded history.
-They were known to the Roman's as a tribe that resided to the far North of the continent of Europe, their ancestral lands encompass parts of Arctic Russia, Sweden, Finland and Norway.
+The Sami are a people of Europe, who have kept their culture for over a thousand years despite great political upheaval.The Sami peoples are not known as a war like tribe and have existed in the same fashion as hunter gatherers for much of our recorded history.
+They were known to the Romans as a tribe that resided to the far north of the continent of Europe, their ancestral lands encompass parts of Arctic Russia, Sweden, Finland and Norway.

 The Sami population in Europe

 Like other minority tribal groups in various countries across the world, the Sami have fought to cling on to their tradition and heritage within Europe.
 In some cases they have been forced to settle into the dominant culture, but on the whole, they have managed to maintain their cultural identity.
 It is possible that this is down to their own determination and highly tuned survival instincts, that the Sami did not disappear off the historical record.
 Due to the harsh environment they usually inhabit and the fact the Sami where nomadic, other European peoples may have preferred to leave the Sami to their own existence for much of Europe's history.

 The Sami speak a language which can be broken down into three main divisions and they are served by numerous regional dialects.
 The three types of Sami language are Southern, Eastern and Central.
 Its closest European tongue is the Finnish language and it is possible these differences evolved separately due to the Sami's mobility around the northern parts of the continent.